ruidongd/Torchlight/docs/status.md

 ## Project Summary:

 The Torchbearer A.I. has changed somewhat from our previous idea, in that its algorithms are not necessarily the same.
-Instead of randomly running down the series of coordinates given to it, hoping to find a good coordinate to jump off of, the A.I. now knows that an optimal solution is n-coordinates large; thus, it tries some (if not all) of the n-coordinate tests to see if it can come up with an optimal solution.
+Instead of randomly running down the series of coordinates given to it, hoping to find a good coordinate to jump off of, the A.I. now knows that an optimal solution is n-coordinates large; thus, it tries some (if not all) of the n-coordinate combinations to see if it can come up with an optimal solution.

 The goal of the A.I. is largely the same (in a grid nXn size, place just enough torches to light up the area), but two potential new goals include:
 - Run the A.I. on grids with walls.
 This will effectively create two grids from one, as well as add an additional coordinate required to the n-coordinate optimal solution, but allows us to more accurately light up areas resembling actual rooms in Minecraft.